AJFaraday/smiff_music/docs/technical/synth_api.md

 Synth API
 ---------

-Versions 0.2 onwards involve synthesisers which work by various algorithms and methods.
+Versions 0.2 onwards involve synthesizers which work by various algorithms and methods.

-This is a *minimum* API which outlines functions which every type of synthesiser.
+This is a *minimum* API which outlines functions which every type of synthesizer.

 Expected attributes: